 Laura, Brian and Pete present a trove of freshly-discovered material, with ballads sourced from Alison Morgan’s new book on the broadsides of the day, and from their own research, with many set to original tunes.
 Between them they offer three fine voices and instrumental skills on concertina, melodeon, bouzouki, guitar, cello and banjo, and add to the mix period dance music from the Manchester area.
 ‘The Road to Peterloo’ will be touring the UK during the bicentennial year 2019.

-and watch this space for details of the tour dates and venues in 2019.
+where you can find tour dates and venues in 2019.